Mapoch's Caves: History of the cave

-After the war had lasted for ten months, during which Senekal, Roos and 23 other burghers were killed, Njabel surrendered and delivered up Mampoer.
-Both Njabel and Mampoer were tried in the Supreme Court in Pretoria and sentenced to death by Judge Kotze.
-Mampoer was executed but Paul Kruger remitted Njabel’s sentence to one of life imprisonment.
-Njabel eventually died in prison in Pretoria.
+After the war had lasted for ten months, during which Senekal, Roos and 23 other burghers were killed, Nyabela surrendered and delivered up Mampuru.
+Both Nyabela and Mampuru were tried in the Supreme Court in Pretoria and sentenced to death by Judge Kotze.
+Mampuru was executed but Paul Kruger remitted Nyabela’s sentence to one of life imprisonment.
+Nyabela eventually died in prison in Pretoria.